 - In Astro City, 'Eyes' Eisenstein gets tied up to a fence by Jack-In-The-Box's entangling confetti.
 He manages to escape by twisting out of his jacket; leaving it still tied to the fence.

 - Also, Phil Urich, the only lucid man to take the identity of the Green Goblin, did this the first time he encountered Spider-Man, simply discarding his glove when Spidey snagged it with his webbing.
-(Clearly, Sanity Has Advantages, even when taking on the identity of a villain who's usually Axe Crazy.)
+(Clearly, Sanity Has Advantages, even when taking on the identity of a villain who's usually Axe-Crazy.)

 - In an early issue of Excalibur Shadowcat and Phoenix (temporarily de-powered) are bound upside-down, by their legs.
-Shadowcat shows off her ninja skills (last seen in the Kitty Pryde and Wolverine mini-series) to slip out of boots and free herself.
-Phoenix comments that she couldn't do that even if she knew how, since her costume is literally one piece and went up to her neck.
+Shadowcat shows off her ninja skills (last seen in the Kitty Pryde and Wolverine mini-series) to slip out of her boots and free herself.
+Phoenix comments that she couldn't do that even if she knew how, since her costume is literally one piece and goes up to her neck.
 Kitty comments that she could probably still pull it off, if not for embarrassment.

 Films — Animation

 - In 9, 1's cape is caught by the bird-machine and he must undo it to avoid being dragged to his death.